fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-first-chart-in-fusiontime.md

 heading: Create your First Chart
 ---

-FusionTime, like the name implies, is a product which is used to plot time-series data.
-FusionTime helps to evaluate patterns and trends in time-series data over a period of time.
+FusionTime is a JavaScript charting library that helps you visualize and explore time-series data.
+In FusionTime, you get lots of out-of-the-box interactivity, like, time navigator, date range selectors, tooltips with crosslines, interactive legend and more features which enhance the experience of exploring and understanding time series data.

 In this article, you'll see how to install FusionTime and render your first time series chart.

 ## Installation

+Since FusionTime is distributed along with FusionCharts Suite, download the FusionCharts package to get access to FusionTime and other chart types of the FusionCharts Suite.

 Install **FusionTime** using any of the following steps: